Henri Grégoire: Racial equality

-In October 1789, Grégoire took a great interest in abolitionism, after meeting Julien Raimond, a free coloured planter from Saint-Domingue, who was trying to win admission to the Constituent Assembly as the representative of his group.
-Grégoire published numerous pamphlets, and later books, on the subject of racial equality.
-Grégoire also became an influential member of the Society of the Friends of the Blacks, although this group and many others like it were seen as radical at the time.
-As a member of the National Assembly, Grégoire supported seemingly opposing views, such as the eradication of slavery in France but also maintaining his position as a member of the Clergy, who were known (in majority) to want to keep slavery within France and its colonies.
-It was on Grégoire's motion in May 1791 that the Constituent Assembly passed its first law admitting some wealthy free men of colour in the French colonies to the same rights as whites.
-Later he was recognized for his work De la littérature des Nègres on the literature of Black writers as it showed readers that the Blacks are equal in every way to whites, including intellectually.
-In 1810, the work was published in New York in an English translation by the Irish republican exile in Paris, David Bailie Warden.
+In October 1789, Grégoire took a great interest in abolitionism after he had met Julien Raimond, a free colored planter from Saint-Domingue who was trying to win admission to the Constituent Assembly as the representative of his group.
+Grégoire published numerous pamphlets and later books on the subject of racial equality.

+Grégoire also became an influential member of the Society of the Friends of the Blacks although the group and many others like it were seen as radical at the time.
+As a member of the National Assembly, Grégoire supported seemingly opposing views, such as the eradication of slavery in France, but also maintained his position as a member of the clergy, which was known for mostly wanting to keep slavery within France and its colonies.
+It was on Grégoire's motion in May 1791 that the Constituent Assembly passed its first law admitting some wealthy free men of color in the French colonies to the same rights as whites.

+Later, he was recognized for his work De la littérature des Nègres, which aimed to highlight the intellectual ability of black writers.
+In 1810, the encyclopedia was published in New York City in an English translation by the Irish republican exile in Paris, David Bailie Warden.

 Jewish equality

-Grégoire was considered a friend of the Jewish people.
+Grégoire was considered a friend of the Jews.
 He argued that in the French society, the supposed degeneracy of Jews was not inherent, but rather a result of their circumstances.
 He blamed the condition of the Jews on the way they had been treated, their persecution by Christians, and the "ridiculous" teachings of their rabbis, and believed they could be brought into mainstream society and made citizens.

 Political career after 1795

 After the establishment of the Directory in 1795, Grégoire was elected to the Council of Five Hundred.
-He and his fellow council members opposed the coup d’état of 18 Brumaire in which Napoleon seized power and the Hundred Days.
-The Council issued a proclamation the day after the coup, and so it was named The Council of Five Hundred Concurs.
-The council warned in this proclamation that this coup would cause France to revert to the times before the Revolution.
+He and his fellow council members opposed the coup d’état of 18 Brumaire in which Napoleon seized power.
+The day after the coup, the Council issued a proclamation warning the coup would cause France to revert to the times before the Revolution.

-After Napoleon Bonaparte took power in 1799, Grégoire became a member of the Corps Législatif, then of the Senate (1801).
-He took the lead in the national Church councils of 1797 and 1801; but he was strenuously opposed to Napoleon Bonaparte's policy of reconciliation with the Holy See, and after the signature of the Concordat he resigned his episcopal see on 8 October 1801.
+Under Napoleon Bonaparte's rule, Grégoire became a member of the Corps Législatif, then of the Senate (1801).
+He was a leading voice at the national church councils of 1797 and 1801; but he was strenuously opposed to Napoleon's policy of reconciliation with the Holy See, and after the signature of the Concordat he resigned his episcopal see on 8 October 1801.
 He was one of the minority of five in the Senate who voted against the proclamation of the French Empire, and he opposed the creation of a new French nobility and Napoleon's divorce from Joséphine de Beauharnais.
-Notwithstanding this, he was created a Count and officer of the Légion d'honneur.
+Regardless, he was created a Count and officer of the Légion d'honneur.